chroma-core/docs/docs/usage-guide.md

 <Tabs queryString groupId="lang" className="hideTabSwitcher">
 <TabItem value="py" label="Python">

-`create_collection` also takes an optional `metadata` argument which can be used to customize the distance method of the emedding space by setting the value of `hnsw:space`
+`create_collection` also takes an optional `metadata` argument which can be used to customize the distance method of the embedding space by setting the value of `hnsw:space`

 ```python
  collection = client.create_collection(